Types of Journalism: 21 Different Types of Journalism

 6. Defense Journalism

-Defense journalism refers to specialized journalism covering events related to the army and navy.
-It is an exceptional type of journalism that builds the relationship between media and militaries.
+Defense journalism refers to specialized journalism covering events related to the Army and Navy.
+It is an exceptional type of journalism that builds the relationship between the media and the military.
 Defense journalist gets special training to report war news from the spot.
 Usually, journalists write articles and generate content regarding military events and information to entertain soldiers.
 Defense journalists should know military history, rules and regulations, languages, and international relations.

 For example, "the U.S. troops return from Afghanistan."